+To support this concept, this section defines a field:

+LABEL_RESTRICTIONS

-To support this we define in this section a LABEL_RESTRICTIONS encoding that carry a label set information and for which direction this label restriction is valid.
+that carry a label set information and for which direction this label restriction is valid.
 The directions considered is upstream, downstream or both.
 The label set information is the one defined in [I-D.ietf-ccamp-rwa-info] as AvailableLabel.